Ellpeck/TinyLifeWeb/docs/articles/creating_textures.md

 - A color scheme is essentially a set of colors, one of which can be chosen by the player to be assigned to a grayscale layer.
 - The game stores all of its color schemes in a texture where each row is a set of colors, one pixel for each color, which can be selected for an object or layer.
 - The most up-to-date version of the game's color schemes can be found in the [ColorScheme class](xref:TinyLife.Utilities.ColorScheme).

+The following image contains all color schemes available in the game as of version 0.47.10 in their original layout:

 ![](../media/color_schemes.png)